ONLYOFFICE/document-server-integration/Readme.md

 ## Integration examples

-Test examples are simple document management systems that can be built into your application for testing (please, do not use it for production without proper code modifications).
+Test examples are simple document management systems that can be built into your application for testing.
+Do NOT use these integration examples on your own server without proper code modifications!
+In case you enabled any of the test examples, disable it before going for production.

 These examples show the way to integrate [ONLYOFFICE Docs][2] into your own website or application using one of the programming languages.
 The package contains examples written in .Net (C# MVC), .Net (C#), Java, Node.js, PHP and Ruby.